DecisionsDev/odm-docker-kubernetes/platform/azure/README.md

         --set license=true --set usersPassword=<password>
 ```

-where:
+Where:

-* \<password\> is the password that will be used for standard users odmAdmin, resAdmin and rtsAdmin.
+* \<password\> is the password that will be used for standard users odmAdmin, resAdmin, and rtsAdmin.

 ### Check the topology